lonycell/grafana.v7/docs/sources/developers/plugins/legacy/apps.md

 # Legacy app plugins

-App plugins are Grafana plugins that can bundle data source and panel plugins within one package.
-They also enable the plugin author to create custom pages within Grafana.
+App plugins are ThingSPIN plugins that can bundle data source and panel plugins within one package.
+They also enable the plugin author to create custom pages within ThingSPIN.
 The custom pages enable the plugin author to include things like documentation, sign-up forms, or to control other services with HTTP requests.

 Data source and panel plugins will show up like normal plugins.
 The app pages will be available in the main menu.